codetalker7/notes-template/README.md

-# class-notes
+# notes-template
-These are the notes which I take during classes.
+These are some tools which I use for live note taking.
 I use [pandoc](https://pandoc.org/) to convert the markdown files to PDFs using `pdflatex`.
 The benefit of pandoc is that it also allows LaTeX macros, something which is extremely useful.

 To watch the file I'm currently editing, I use a the very straightforward [docwatch](https://github.com/elcorto/docwatch).
 It has support for pandoc and is very easy to use.
 For example, to start watching the `template.md` file, just do
 ```bash